Who Is Ben Affleck?

 In January 2009, Garner gave birth to the couple's second daughter, Seraphina.
 The couple's son, Samuel, was born on February 27, 2012.

 In 2015, after much media scrutiny about their marriage, Affleck and Garner announced they were divorcing.
-News of their split came just after their tenth wedding anniversary in June.
+News of their split came just after their 10th wedding anniversary in June.
 However, in March 2017, People magazine reported that the couple had called off the divorce to work on their marriage.
 Affleck also posted on Facebook in March that he had completed treatment for alcohol addiction.

 "I have completed treatment for alcohol addiction; something I've dealt with in the past and will continue to confront," he wrote.
 "I want to live life to the fullest and be the best father I can be.
 I want my kids to know there is no shame in getting help when you need it, and to be a source of strength for anyone out there who needs help but is afraid to take the first step.
 I'm lucky to have the love of my family and friends, including my co-parent, Jen, who has supported me and cared for our kids as I've done the work I set out to do.
 This was the first of many steps being taken towards a positive recovery."

 The couple filed for divorce in April 2017.
 It was reportedly an amicable split in which they petitioned for joint legal and physical custody of their children.
+Their divorce was finalized on October 5, 2018.

-Later that year, Affleck went public with his new relationship with Saturday Night Live producer Lindsay Shookus.
+In mid-2017, Affleck went public with his new relationship with Saturday Night Live producer Lindsay Shookus.
 By August 2018, it was believed that the couple had split, with Affleck said to be dating Playboy model Shauna Sexton.

 Around that time, it was reported that Affleck was again seeking treatment for alcohol addiction.
 The news was confirmed after Garner was spotted arriving at her ex-husband's home, from where she drove him to a treatment facility in Malibu.